john1jan/sslpinning/README.md

-# Kotlin-Retrofit
+# Samples of SSL Pinning
-Sample Kotlin application on using Retrofit without coroutines
+Sample Kotlin application on using Retrofit without coroutines and how to enable SSL Pinning in Retrofit